spatialthoughts/courses/README.md

 1. Clone the `users/ujavalgandhi/End-to-End-GEE` repository to `~/projects` directory.
 2. Update the `.ipynb` files in the `code/end_to_end_gee/` directory.
 3. Run `end-to-end-gee-package.sh` to generate `.md` files from the updated code and notebooks.

+### Google Earth Engine for Water Resources Management

+The code for the course comes from a Google Earth Engine repository `users/ujavalgandhi/GEE-Water-Resources-Management`.

+1. Clone the `users/ujavalgandhi/GEE-Water-Resources-Management` repository to `~/projects` directory.
+2. Update the `.ipynb` files in the `code/gee_water_resources_management/` directory.
+3. Run `gee-water-resources-management-package.sh` to generate `.md` files from the updated code and notebooks.

 ### Formatting Guide